Quantum correlation beyond entanglement: Holographic discord and multipartite generalizations: Holographic classical and quantum correlations

 which we call the \emph{holographic classical correlation} in this paper.
 The subsystem $C$ is the complement or the purifier of $AB$.
 Note that from the definition of the EWCS, $J_W(A|B)$ does not depend on the choice of $C$.
 This holographic formula is equivalent to the duality between the entanglement of formation $E_F$ and the EWCS through the Koashi-Winter relation, which says

 In general, identifying the optimal measurement is a hard task.
-We resolve this issue and derive \eqref{eq:cc-hol} under three assumptions: \begin{enumerate}[label=(\alph*)] \item The path integral saddle for the average measurement outcome is dominated by a single bulk geometry. \item A boundary POVM measurement on a subsystem only backreacts within its entanglement wedge. \item A disentangled basis localized along the minimal surface exists. \end{enumerate}
+We resolve this issue and derive \eqref{eq:cc-hol} under three assumptions: \begin{enumerate}[label=(\alph*)] \item The path integral saddle for the average measurement outcome is dominated by a single bulk geometry and the entropy of the post-measurement state is outcome-independent at leading order. \item A boundary POVM measurement on a subsystem only backreacts within its entanglement wedge. \item A disentangled basis localized along the minimal surface exists. \end{enumerate}

-The first assumption is supported by the approximate orthogonality of macroscopically distinct holographic states through the gravitational path integral.